 We are well aware that children spend more time at home than at school, and we believe that they develop their interests and skills to the full only when parents encourage them to make maximum use of the opportunities available outside school.

-As a staff we have discussed the homework sent home in each class which comprises of spellings, maths, reading and learning log.
+As a staff we have discussed the homework sent home in each class and will be made available on your child's Google Classroom Platform.